juanchiparra/obsidian-syntax-highlighting/README.md

 ## What are snippets?

-Snippets are predefined code that you can use to modify the appearance of your Obsidian workspace.
+Snippets are predefined codes that you can use to modify the appearance of your Obsidian workspace.

 ## How to install the snippets